Mirtia/Rhadamanthus/Setup.md

 sudo xl block-attach ubuntu-20-04-new-kernel  phy:/dev/vg/file-transfer xvdb w
 ```

-**Note**: I tried taking snapshots using *lv*, but since I wasn't very familiar with it, I ended up having merging issues when I wanted to restore a disk state.
+>**Note**: I tried taking snapshots using *lv*, but since I wasn't very familiar with it, I ended up having merging issues when I wanted to restore a disk state.
 In the end, I chose *dd* for cloning.

 ## Workspace

+### Minimal isolation

 I first added a basic firewall (*ufw*) and only allowed an open port for *ssh* connections.

+>**Note**: Some hardware (like EliteBooks ugh...) have limited driver support with Debian, and after Xen installation, everything just goes downhill, making SSH the preferred access method.
+For example, in my case, the Elitebook touchpad stopped working.

+### Display

 Then, since I am using VNC for the display of the domU VMs, I decided to use [noVNC](https://novnc.com/).

 This is what I typically run: